Chadwick, Western Australia

 Chadwick is a northern suburb of Esperance, a town in south-eastern Western Australia.
 Its local government area is the Shire of Esperance.
+The eastern terminus of the South Coast Highway is located in Chadwick.

 Chadwick was gazetted in 1971, and at the 2006 census, Chadwick had a population of 165.

+The State Heritage listed former Esperance Fish Cannery is located in Chadwick.
+The cannery was built in 1948 but only functioned as such for one year, and is now an arts centre.